 Aardenburg was one of them.
-Situated on the east bank of a small river, the Rudanna, it controlled the route to Maledegem and beyond.
+Originally built in wood, renewed in c.190, and situated on the east bank of a small river, the Rudanna, it controlled the route to Maldegem and beyond.
 Its walls measured about 150x240 meters; they were built from natural stone imported from Tournai and the Eifel Mountains.
 About a thousand soldiers may have lived over here, both infantry and cavalry.
 Roof tiles with the stamps CIIA and CIIS prove that the units were called Cohors Secunda A... and Cohors Secunda S...; we do not know where they were from, but the oldest pieces of Samian ware were produced in Rheinzabern, suggesting that the first garrison arrived from the land of the Rhine and Moselle.

 The new settlement must have had serious consequences for the native population, the Menapians, who had until then continued their old life style, becoming Romans only very slowly.
 Now, all of a sudden, they had to produce food and other products for the garrison, and received coins in return.
 The presence of native ceramics, fish, cockles, and mussels, within the fort proves that they managed to produce what was needed.
 In return, they suddenly had trade contacts with the valley of the Scheldt, with Britain, Gaul, and even Spain.
 Archaeologists have found Samian ware and pieces of wall painting - a luxury the Menapians can never have seen before.

-After 260, the fort was refortified by the rulers of the Gallic Empire, but it was eventually evacuated in c.274, probably after an attack by Saxonian pirates, who appeared on the Flemish coast after the collapse of the Gallic Empire, which had been reunited with the "real" Roman Empire by Aurelian.
+After 260, the fort was refortified - this time out of stone - by the rulers of the Gallic Empire, but it was eventually evacuated in c.274, probably after an attack by Saxonian pirates, who appeared on the Flemish coast after the collapse of the Gallic Empire, which had been reunited with the "real" Roman Empire by Aurelian.
 A skeleton found at Aardenburg may belong to one of the attackers, as it is inhumated, not cremated.
 A second reason to abandon the site may have been a change in the environment.
-The sea was increasingly dangerous, and the land along the little Rudanna was vulnerable.
+Because salt had been extracted from the mires, the sea was increasingly dangerous, and the land along the little Rudanna was vulnerable.

-The walls were destroyed by the last garrison, to make sure that it would not become a castle of the Saxons.
+The walls were destroyed by the last garrison, perhaps in the final years of the third century, to make sure that it would not become a castle of the Saxons.
 The temple was destroyed by fire, but not necessarily on this occasion..

 The site lay abandoned for centuries, until monks from Ghent's Saint Bavo's Abbey settled over there, trying to develop the area in the face of Viking attacks.
 When peace returned in the early tenth century, they dedicated a church to Saint Bavo inside the ancient fort, reusing many natural stones that had once been part of the fort.